MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ### Constraints

-You can use `constraints` parameters to apply constraints on the component-level.
+You can use `constraints` parameters to apply constraints on the T factory component-level.
 By adjusting constraints, you can optimize the estimates toward reducing the number of qubits or toward reducing the runtime.

 ```JSON
 {